Exam FM Sample Questions, Free and Interactive

 Honest gaps for FM:

 • Stochastic interest rate models.
 The 2025+ syllabus tilt toward stochastic models is sparse in the older sample batches.
-Lean on Marcel Finan's free FM textbook for additional drill here.
+Lean on Marcel Finan's free FM textbook for extra drill here.

 • Newer-style portfolio yield problems.
 The dollar-weighted-versus-time-weighted distinction comes up on every live sitting but is light in the sample set.